LacunaSoftware/RestPkiSamples/CSharp/README.md

 1. [Download the project](https://github.com/LacunaSoftware/RestPkiSamples/archive/master.zip)
    or clone the repository

+2. Open the desired project folder -- [MVC](MVC/) or one of the other projects (see below)

-2. Open the solution file `RestPkiCSharpSample.sln` on Visual Studio
+3. Open the solution file (.sln) on Visual Studio

-3. Generate an API access token on the [REST PKI website](https://pki.rest/)
+4. Generate an API access token on the [REST PKI website](https://pki.rest/)

-4. Paste your access token on the file `SampleSite\web.config`
+5. Paste your access token on the file `web.config`

-5. Run the solution.
+6. Run the solution.
 Make sure your system allows automatic Nuget package restore (if it doesn't, manually restore the packages).

 ASP.NET Web Forms sample